General

 • {collinear}

 • tl;dr; I don’t see a method that stands out as theoretically better or worse than the others.
-The rnorm method would probably produce the most variance within the predictor.
+From the changelog, LOO was chosen as the default since “it provides more useful results in most cases.”

 • target_encoding_lab takes a df and encodes all categoricals using all or some of the methods